cybersol795/create-website/README.md

 }
 }
 ```

+Commands to allow the changes to take effect
 ```shell
 sudo systemctl restart nginx #restarting nginx to allow changes to take effect systemctl status nginx #checking status of nginx